pgexperts/redis_fdw-dev/README.md

 This code was originally experimental, and largely intended as a pet project for Dave to experiment with and learn about FDWs in PostgreSQL.
-It has now been extended for closer to production use by Andrew.
+It has now been extended for production use by Andrew.

 By all means use it, but do so entirely at your own risk!
 You have been warned!